 Be wary though, there will be things you may not have thought about, like getting out of bed or getting off the floor if you’ve been lying on your back, which are effectively a sit up, and these will put stress on your abdominals!
 Roll onto your side and get up in a safer way, using your hands to help push you up into a sitting position.

 “You can do pelvic floor exercises within the first week after giving birth”

-What types of exercise should you do if you’ve had a Caesarean?
+What types of postnatal exercise should you do if you’ve had a Caesarean?

-After the eight week point, as long as your doctor is happy with the progress, you should test your abdominal function using the abdominal split test (that appears in the Read Your Body playlist, as part of the Jennis Postnatal Programme).
-If you have your doctor’s approval and feel well enough, you should be able to start the Jennis Postnatal Programme at week one (even though you are actually at week eight).
+After eight weeks, as long as your doctor is happy with the progress, you should test your abdominal function using the abdominal split test.
+(This appears on Jessica Ennis-Hill's postnatal exercise app, Jennis Postnatal, in the Read Your Body playlist).
+If you have your doctor’s approval and feel well enough, you should be able to start following Jennis Postnatal exercises at week one (even though you are actually at week eight).
 For more on this, please look at the blog on abdominal separation….